KurtRoepke/File-Server-Setup/README.md

  This is the path to the network share we will type this to search for the share on the client computer later.
 <img src="Images/14.png"  height="70%" width="70%"  />

-Choose enable access-based enumeration to keep  share hiden from users that shouldnt see it choose next and create.
+Choose enable access-based enumeration to keep share hidden from users that shouldn't see it choose next and, create.
 <img src="Images/15.png"  height="70%" width="70%"  />

-Go to the network and sharing center in the control panel and choose advanced sharing settings.
+Go to the network and sharing center in the control panel and, choose advanced sharing settings.
 <img src="Images/16.png"  height="70%" width="70%"  />

-Make sure file and sharing is turned on on both the server and client machine.
+Make sure file and sharing is turned on for both the server and the client machine.
 <img src="Images/17.png" height="70%" width="70%"  />